500 signatures reached

 How it will be delivered

-We will deliver the petition to the mayor, City Council and the Director of the Parks Recreation and Waterfront Department prior to their next Pier/Ferry meeting on July 20, 2021.
+The BMASP and pier/ferry proposal are still being reviewed and developed.
+We will continue to deliver the petition and signatures to the mayor, City Council and the Director of the Parks Recreation and Waterfront Department as we hit new milestones in our signature count.
+Please sign!
+Thank you!